Number of places: 400

 - At the end of the confirmation period, the final admission ranking is published: applicants admitted on a budgeted place, applicants admitted on tax places and rejected applicants.
 One applicant may be declared admitted to a better ranking option from his/her initial option.

-- The applicants admitted on a budgeted place who have also paid half of the annual tuition fee will receive the whole amount back, upon written request (firstname.lastname@example.org).
+- Applicants admitted on a budgeted place who have also paid half of the annual tuition fee will receive the whole amount back, upon written request (firstname.lastname@example.org).

-- The admitted applicants are matriculated to the 1st year of studies during the academic year 2021/2022 by a Rector’s decision.
-Within the first 3 weeks of the academic year, the Bucharest University of Economic Studies signs with every enroled student an educational contract, according to Annexe 1 and the stipulations of ASE Regulation regarding the Bachelor’s studies.
+- The admitted applicants are matriculated to the 1st year of studies during the academic year 2023/2024 by a Rector’s decision.
+Within the first 3 weeks of the academic year, the Bucharest University of Economic Studies signs with every enrolled student an educational contract, according to Annexe 1 and the stipulations of ASE Regulation regarding the Bachelor’s studies.

 - The status of budgeted/tax paying student is updated after the 1st semester of studies during the 1st year and at the end of each year of studies.
-The students will be ranked according to their academic performance.
+Students will be ranked according to their academic performance.

 - The organisation of the study groups doesn’t consider the status of the student (budgeted or tax place).

-- The scholarships, aids and other facilities are available with respect to the law.
-ASE provides admitted applicants with accommodation in campus based on their academic performance.
+- Scholarships, aids, and other facilities are available with respect to the law.
+ASE provides admitted applicants with accommodation on campus based on their academic performance.

 - Upon matriculation to the 1st year of studies, the applicants admitted on a budgeted place will submit the original baccalaureate diploma:

-The applicants admitted on a tax place will present one of the following documents:
+The applicants admitted to a tax place will present one of the following documents:

 - the original baccalaureate diploma or equivalent or

-- The applicants who have previously benefited from the state budget financing for bachelor’s studies may benefit of a budgeted place at ASE only for the remaining period of studies out of the normal three years.
-The students who want to be considered for a budgeted place by redistribution will have to register their original baccalaureate diploma/equivalent at the faculty by the end of the 1st semester of the 1st academic year.
+- The applicants who have previously benefited from the state budget financing for bachelor’s studies may benefit from a budgeted place at ASE only for the remaining period of studies out of the normal three years.
+Students who want to be considered for a budgeted place by redistribution will have to register their original baccalaureate diploma/equivalent at the faculty by the end of the 1st semester of the 1st academic year.